jberet/numbers-chunk-thorntail/README.md

 As you can see from the above logs, the application is run with a simple `java -jar` command, which bootstraps Thorntail runtime, deploys our batch application, and starts the batch job execution.

+Alternatively, the batch application can be run with the following mvn command:

+    mvn thorntail:run

 Apart from this automatically started initial batch job execution, you can perform various batch processing operations with RESTful API calls, thanks to jberet-rest included in this application.
 For instance,